StatisKit/FPD17/README.rst

 Online with **Binder**
 ----------------------

-To reproduce the studies online, follow this `link <https://beta.mybinder.org/v2/gh/statiskit/fpd17/master?filepath=misc/index.ipynb>`_.
+To reproduce the studies online, use this `server <https://beta.mybinder.org/v2/gh/statiskit/fpd17/master?filepath=jupyter/index.ipynb>`_.

 On your computer with **Docker**
 --------------------------------